Exios66/truth-deception-architecture/Chatbot_Profiles/Character_Inspirations/Alan/YAAT-background-v1.md

 # Y.A.A.T Background v1

-chrome://external-file/People%20cannot%20distinguish%20GPT-4%20from%20a%20human%20in%20aTuring%20test.pdf

-## Originally seen in use in the paper: *People cannot distinguish GPT-4 from a human in a Turing test (May,2024)
+## Originally seen in use in the paper: *People cannot distinguish GPT-4 from a human in a Turing test* (May,2024)

 ***